 A purposeful collection of student work that is accumulated throughout the student's studies.
-Under the guidance of faculty, students must submit material that reveals the extent of student learning, achievement, and development.
+Under the guidance of the Legal Studies Program Director, students must submit material that reveals the extent of student learning, achievement, and development.
 The paralegal portfolio is intended to assess acquired knowledge and competence in areas considered necessary to successfully work as a paralegal/legal assistant.
 Prerequisites: LS 1300, LS 1301, LS 1320, LS 2335.
 This course is taken at the conclusion of the Legal Studies Program.
 Approval of Legal Studies Director required for enrollment.
-Usually offered every fall semester.